svilupp/layercode-gym/README.md

 ```

 When using `--unsafe-update-webhook`:
-1. The tunnel starts and gets a public URL (e.g., `https://random-words.trycloudflare.com`)
+1. The tunnel starts and gets a base URL (e.g., `https://random-words.trycloudflare.com`)
+2. The agent path is appended to create the full webhook URL (e.g., `https://random-words.trycloudflare.com/api/agent`)
-2. Your agent's webhook URL is automatically updated to the tunnel URL
+3. Your agent's webhook URL is automatically updated
-3. When you stop the tunnel (Ctrl+C), the original webhook URL is restored
+4. When you stop the tunnel (Ctrl+C), the original webhook URL is restored

+**Agent path resolution:** `--agent-path` flag → `LAYERCODE_AGENT_PATH` env var → path from existing webhook → default `/api/agent`

 **Environment Variables:**
 - `LAYERCODE_AGENT_ID` - Default agent ID for webhook updates
 - `LAYERCODE_API_KEY` - API key for webhook updates (required for `--unsafe-update-webhook`)
+- `LAYERCODE_AGENT_PATH` - Path to append to tunnel URL (default: extracted from existing webhook, or `/api/agent`)

 > **Warning:** `--unsafe-update-webhook` modifies your agent's configuration.
 Only use with development/test agents, not production.